Larceny-/dynamic-zones/README.md

 ***

-**It's highly recommended that you define the maximum gangzone limits to the value you are current to save memory and increase loop speed!**
+**It's highly recommended that you define the maximum gangzone limits to the value you are current using to save memory and increase loop speed!**